 Can filmic Pro take photos?

 No, Filmic Pro cannot take photographs.
-It is a professional grade video camera app for both iOS and Android.
-However, Filmic has released a photo app called Filmic Firstlight – Photo App.
-It is a free download but included in-app purchases.
+It is a professional-grade video camera app for both iOS and Android.
+However, Filmic has released a photo app called Filmic FirstLight-Photo App.
+It is a free download but includes in-app purchases.